 for those patients who react to gluten differently.
 Because the labs come back negative for them, they are told to continue the consumption of grains, and they are told not to worry about gluten because they don’t have celiac disease.

 Until last year, most doctors and celiac disease researchers ignored or denied the existence of gluten sensitivity.
 The general thought was – if you don’t have celiac disease, you don’t have to worry about avoiding grains.

-A new study published this week attempted to elucidate the differences between Celiac Disease and Gluten Sensitivity
+A study recently published attempted to elucidate the differences between Celiac Disease and Gluten Sensitivity

-As much as I love the work being done by Dr. Fasano at the University of Maryland, I have to take offense at the following quote from from Fox News’ interpretation of the study:
+As much as I love the work being done by Dr. Fasano at the University of Maryland (Now Harvard), I have to take offense at the following quote from from Fox News’ interpretation

 Unlike celiac disease, gluten sensitivity is not associated with these serious conditions (referring to – autoimmune, cancer, osteoporosis, infertility, and neurological disease).
 Common symptoms of gluten sensitivity include abdominal pain similar to irritable bowel syndrome, fatigue, headaches, “foggy mind” or tingling of the extremities.